 According to the IRS, you must check these income requirements to determine if you required to file:

-- Gross Income: All your income including wages, tips, capital gains, tips, gambling winnings, and more should be claimed on your taxes if in 2016 it is at least:
+- Gross Income: If you’re under 65 years young; All your income including wages, tips, capital gains, tips, gambling winnings, and more should be claimed on your taxes if in 2018 the total is at least:

 - Age: If you’re 65 or older, you can have a higher gross income before you’re required to file taxes.